-If you don't just enjoy your iPod, tablet and smartphone, but are also curious about their inner workings, then the Electronics Engineering Technology program is for you.
-Facilitated by the School of Engineering Technology and Applied Science, this advanced diploma program prepares you with cutting-edge knowledge that reflects the latest developments in electronics engineering.
-Through an optimal balance between theory and hands-on experience in your courses, you:
+If you don't just enjoy your iPod, tablet and smartphone but are also curious about their inner workings, the Electronics Engineering Technology program is for you.
+Facilitated by the School of Engineering Technology and Applied Science, this advanced diploma program will prepare you with cutting-edge knowledge that reflects the latest developments in electronics engineering.
+Through an optimal balance between theory and hands-on experience in your courses, you'll:

-Electronics Engineering Technology program graduates will be prepared for a variety of full-time jobs in the electronics industry, including electronic product design and development, manufacturing or installation, service, research and technical sales.
+As an Electronics Engineering Technology program graduate, you'll be prepared for a variety of full-time jobs in areas of the electronics industry such as electronic product design and development, manufacturing or installation, service, research and technical sales.

 |Course Code||Course Title|

 |ETEC-203||Measurement and Instrumentation|

 |GNED||General Education Elective|